-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 1.2 What are the key differences and potential advantages and disadvantages of the various structures?

-Private deals: On a private transaction, a share sale is simpler to document and, from the seller's perspective, involves the transfer of all of the target's liabilities to the buyer.
+Private deals: In a private transaction, a share sale is simpler to document and, from the seller's perspective, involves the transfer of all of the target's liabilities to the buyer.

-Public deals: On a public transaction, the thresholds for a successful scheme takeover are often considered easier to achieve than for a contractual offer.
+Public deals: In a public transaction, the thresholds for a successful scheme takeover are often considered easier to achieve than for a contractual offer.

 A scheme, on the other hand, need only be approved by a majority by number representing at least 75% in value of the target's shareholders that vote at the relevant shareholders' meeting.
-If, as often happens, a large number of shareholders do not vote at the relevant meeting, either in person or by proxy, a scheme can often be approved by substantially less than 75% of all shareholders.
+If – as often happens – a large number of shareholders do not vote at the relevant meeting, either in person or by proxy, a scheme can often be approved by substantially less than 75% of all shareholders.
 On the other hand, however, shareholders that are opposed to a scheme will need less support to be able to block a scheme than they would need to prevent a contractual offer becoming unconditional as to acceptances.
 Once a scheme becomes effective, the bidder will obtain 100% of the target's shares, including the shares of shareholders that voted against the scheme and those that did not vote at all.

 1.3 What factors commonly influence the choice of sale process/transaction structure?

-The advantages and disadvantages listed above tend to be most influential in terms of transaction structure.
+The advantages and disadvantages listed in question 1.2, and tax considerations, tend to be most influential in terms of transaction structure.
 The choice of sale process is usually driven by commercial dynamics – most private M&A transactions involving Isle of Man targets tend to be conducted by bilateral negotiations, with auctions being reserved for higher-value targets.

 2 Initial steps